ttchisholm/ttchisholm.github.io/_posts/2023-05-01-designing-10g-eth-3.md

 ![Internal vs External Gearbox Loopback Latency](/assets/images/designing-10g-eth/latency-hist.png)
 <p style="text-align: center;"><b>Figure 1: Internal vs External Gearbox Loopback Latency</b></p>

 Designing the custom gearbox was actually quite challenging, as it is almost impossible to debug visually with binary data.
-Instead, I built a model in python which oprated on strings allowing me to visually confirm correct operation.
-This model was then integrated into a testbench as a 'golden refernce' and used to verify operation with random input in HDL.
-The trickiest aspect here is receive alignement, so to verify correct operation a varible bit level delay is implemented into the loopback mechanism of the main MAC/PCS UVM testbench, and the design is verified automatically under different scenarios with pytest.
+Instead, I built a model in python which operated on strings, allowing me to visually confirm correct operation.
+This model was then integrated into a testbench as a 'golden reference' and used to verify operation with random input to the HDL.
+The trickiest aspect here was the receive alignement, so to verify correct operation a varible bit delay is implemented into the loopback mechanism of the main MAC/PCS UVM testbench, and the design is verified automatically under different scenarios with pytest.

 ```
 Cycle | Slip | Data    | Header | Buf   |    Header Output     |   Data Output